annebrown/content-data/content/frameworks/nuxt/issues/horiz-overflow.md

 ---
 title: 'Overflow'
 description: 'Page Size Exceeds Viewport'
+lastModified: '2025-01-08'
 ---

 ## Description

 Horizontal or Vertical Overflow is when a pages's content exceeds the viewport's dimensions.

 Horizontal overflow can occur, for ex, when navigating to a new route with wider content.

 1. Adjust the layout in `layouts/default.vue`:

 Modeify layout to ensure content always stays centered:

    ```vue